We're looking for people who don't want to spend any more time building incompatible code and hardware.

 If you want to dig deeper in the Rover software, the best way is to check Github repositories readme.
 Full of information specific to the package.

 There is as well another, company-wide repository which may be useful for software not directly related to Leo Rover.
-Sure worth checking once a while as we tend to build more and more tools over time.
+Sure worth checking out once in a while as we tend to build more and more tools over time.

 Feel free to email us with any questions, issues or asking for guidance.
 We're here to help you and make your ideas happen.